-The publication of a book that so painfully exposed his family's secret brought Conroy a period of tremendous personal desolation.
-This crisis resulted not only in his divorce, but the divorce of his parents; his mother presented a copy of The Great Santini to the judge as "evidence" in divorce proceedings against his father.
+In 1973, the Conroys moved to Atlanta, where Pat wrote The Great Santini, published in 1976.
+The novel, which was later made into a film starring Robert Duvall, is grounded in Pat's own childhood, particularly his difficult relationship with his father, a fighter pilot who regularly beat his wife and children.
+The publication of a book that so painfully exposed his family's secret brought Conroy a period of tremendous personal desolation, and this crisis contributed not only to his divorce but to the divorce of his parents: his mother presented a copy of The Great Santini to the judge as "evidence" in divorce proceedings against his father.

 The Citadel became the subject of his next novel, The Lords of Discipline, which was published in 1980 and was the third of Conroy's books to be adapted as a film.
 In keeping with the themes of his previous work, the novel looks beyond a carefully constructed façade—in this case, that of a southern military institute—to expose the violence and hypocrisy that lie beneath it.